Doctoral Training and HDR

 Website

-The I2S Doctoral School trains doctoral students in the broad field of hard sciences, encompassing mathematics, mechanics, physics, and information science and technology, with significant interaction with the life sciences.
-It brings together all doctoral students in the fundamental sciences related to information processing, the development of theoretical structures and concepts, or the study and design of systems in the Montpellier region.
+The I2S Doctoral School trains doctoral students in the broad field of hard sciences, covering mathematics, mechanics, physics, and information sciences and technologies, with significant interaction with the life sciences.
+It brings together all doctoral students in the basic sciences related to information processing, the development of theoretical structures and concepts, or the study and design of systems in the Montpellier region.
 Seven doctoral specializations are offered within the I2S Doctoral School:

 • Statistics and Data Science,